lazaronixon/react-native-turbolinks/README.md

 - Component properties
   - `component`: Component to visit.
 (Required)
   - `modal`: A boolean to show a view without navbar and backbutton.
 (Default false)
+  - `dismissable`: When true is possible dismiss modal.
+(Default false)
   - `passProps`: Passes this in as props to the rendered component.
 - Common properties
   - `title`: The default value is the title of the Web page.